S0r4-0/leet-cph/README.md

 - Extend Language support to include Java, JavaScript etc.
 - Resolve issues with the extension bundle not properly including dependencies, requiring users to have them installed on their devices.
+- **Add Submission Feature**: Allow users to submit their solutions directly to LeetCode from the extension, streamlining the process without leaving the editor.

 ---